The Genealogy Research Library

 Then the Kosciusko County Historical Society Genealogy Discussion Group may be just what you are looking for.
 The group hosts genealogy presentations that are followed by group discussions where attendees can share resources, research tips, and personal stories about their research.

 The Genealogy Discussion Group meets on the third Tuesday of each month from 10 a.m. to 12 noon in the Genealogy Library at the Old Jail Museum.
-The following are tentative dates and discussion topics for the spring and summer 2022.
+The following are tentative dates and discussion topics for the spring 2023.

 For more information contact email@example.com